Learn something new every day

 When buying a weight set, there are a number of things to take into consideration: durability, size, portability, maximum weight, comfort and price.
-A weight set may range from the very cheap, which can only accommodate a small scale of weight, to ornate sets made of the highest-quality metals with easily customizable weight amounts.
+These sets may range from the very cheap, which can only accommodate a small scale of weight, to ornate sets made of the highest-quality metals with easily customizable weight amounts.

 One of the first things to look at in a weight set is how long you want it to last and how durable it is.
-There are a number of cheaper, plastic weight sets available, filled with sand or some other material for weight.
-While this type of weight set offers its own advantages, it will undoubtedly wear over time and eventually become unusable.
-In contrast, a traditional cast iron weight set will last as long as you do and take any abuse you dish out on it.
+There are a number of cheaper, plastic sets available, filled with sand or some other material for weight.
+While this offers its own advantages, it will undoubtedly wear over time and eventually become unusable.
+In contrast, a traditional set of cast iron weights will last as long as you do and take any abuse you dish out on it.

 Size may also be an important factor to consider in the purchase of a weight set.
-If size is not an issue and you want a fully-functional weight set, one of the hybrid machine-free weight sets might be an ideal purchase.
-While this type of weight set takes up a large amount of permanent floor-space, it also offers the chance to work a wide range of muscle groups and to switch freely between machine-weights and free-weights.
+If size is not an issue and you want fully-functional weights, one of the hybrid machine-free weight sets might be an ideal purchase.
+While this takes up a large amount of permanent floor-space, it also offers the chance to work a wide range of muscle groups and to switch freely between machine-weights and free-weights.
 If, on the other hand, size is very important, you may consider a set of adjustable or plastic dumbbells, which can easily fit in a suitcase or beneath a bed.